Welcome to the website of Judo For all UK

 The JFAUK Junior National Championships held on the 28th April, 2013 at the Sobell Leisure Centre, in London, was very well attended and proved to be yet again very successful.

 On Sunday 28th April 2013

 We take great pleasure in inviting you as members and as judoka in judo, to the JFAUK Junior National Judo Championships organised for your participation.
 This year we are expanding our mat capacity due to growth of numbers.
-The Traditional rules of expectations in this event are proving very popular so don’t miss out book early.
+The Traditional rules of

 The JFAUK aims to put to practice the concept of mutual respect and adherence to the traditions and teachings of judo building its organisation firmly based on these fundamental principals.

 The JFAUK aims to help judo grow by removing all bureaucratic intrusions on the day to day running of judo clubs.

 Further we aim to put all our resources to provide all that is necessary to revitalise judo and help its clubs to grow.